kubernetes/website/content/en/blog/_posts/2019-12-05-kubernetes-1-16-release-interview.md

 <b>ADAM GLICK: Aww.
 What's next for you in the community?</b>

 LACHLAN EVENSON: I've really been looking at Cluster API a lot-- so building Kubernetes clusters on top of a declarative approach.
 I've been taking a look at what we can do in the Cluster API ecosystem.
-I'm also a chair of SIG PM, so helping foster the KEP process as well.
-So making sure that that continues to happen and continues to be fruitful for the community.
+I'm also a chair of SIG PM, so helping foster the KEP process as well-- making sure that that continues to happen and continues to be fruitful for the community.

 <hr/>